AdobeDocs/workfront.en/help/quicksilver/administration-and-setup/configure-integrations/configure-document-integrations.md

    >[!TIP]
    >
-   >The Workfront Redirect URI that displays at the bottom of the Custom Integration page lists the URI used to register this integration with the external document provider.
+   >The [!DNL Workfront] Redirect URI that displays at the bottom of the [!UICONTROL Custom Integration] page lists the URI used to register this integration with the external document provider.

 1. (Conditional) If you selected **ApiKey** authentication for the **Authentication Type**, specify the API key that was issued by the custom document provider.

    Workfront uses this API key to make authorized API calls to the document provider.

-1. Click **Save** to create the integration.
+1. Click **[!UICONTROL Save]** to create the integration.

 ## Use document integrations